 Biosecurity Planning for LPA & JBAS

 If you’re feeling confused by all the acronyms, dates and biosecurity plan templates, you’re not alone!
-We’re here to help you sort through the information and changes coming from Cattle Council of Australia, Animal Health Australia and MLA’s Integrity Systems Company.
+We’re here to help you sort through the information and help you make the best decision for your farm.

 What is LPA and am I registered?